“Blasts & Bits” – The Official Blog of The Shaftmen

 Other highlights include the big ambience of Venus Rising, The Band Stage Fright era roots inflections of Arizona Dust and Keelor’s own Lost Togther era track Wasted.

 Earlier in the year as this album was being mixed I had conversations with Keelor and Cuddy about how this album was going to be meant and conceived as a double album/four sided opus.
 For the band to pull this off with integrity intact remains a testament to the band’s musicality.
-Yes, it’s good, and I’m still waiitng on my vinyl copy
+Yes, it’s good, and I NOW HAVE THE DOUBLE VINYL..which I will write about shortly

 joss stone/carrie underwood.john emms cd reviews/play on